Michael-Mamaye/Michael-Mamaye/README.md

 - 👋 Hi, I’m Michael-Mamaye
 - 👀 I’m interested in web development
-- 💻 I’m currently learning software engineering
+- 💻 I graduated in software engineering
-- 💞️ I’m looking to collaborate on react web development projects
+- 💞️ I’m looking to collaborate on any software development projects
 - 📫 How to reach me using my Gmail michaelmamaye@gmail.com

 <!---